IbrahimMNada/RecommenderSystem.Prototype/README.md

    - The other approaches will be implemented soon

  4-Prediction of Interest Scores:

-   -The model predicts which posts a user might be interested in by estimating the Interest score for unseen posts.
+ The model predicts which posts a user might be interested in by estimating the Interest score for unseen posts.
 Posts with higher predicted scores are more likely to be recommended to the user.

 # Setting Up The Database